54481andrew/pathogen-spillover-forecast/README.md

 This script defines the function Prep.Reservoir.Data.
 The function accepts a string that specifies the focal species.
-For now, this string can only take on the value "Mastomys natalensis", but other species will soon be added.
-This function processes Mastomys natalensis presence data.
+For now, this string can only take on the value "Mastomys natalensis", but other species will eventually be added.
+This function processes *M. natalensis* presence data.
 The output is a dataframe that contains Latitude, Longitude, and associated environmental predictors of pixels that contain Mastomys natalensis captures, as well as background captures of other Murids.